HectorCastelli/website/src/content/blog/axioms-of-development.md

 Make code easier to test, make tests fast

+## Why is more important than how

+Code should read well and explain why things are done.
+How things are accomplished is useless.

 ## Presentation matters

 Data schema needs to work well with presentation, and presentation needs to be supported by schema.